Do You Suffer from the Cocktail Party Effect?

 Concerned senior women doing blood sugar test at home

+Is There a Link Between Diabetes and Hearing Loss?
 According to the American Diabetes Association, two of America’s most common health problems are diabetes and hearing loss.
 More than 34 million people in the U.S. have diabetes, and an estimated 34.5 million have some type of hearing loss.
 And, there may be some overlap between these two groups.
-Research has found that hearing loss is twice as common in … Read More
+Research has … Read More

 How Hearing Loss Impacts Relationships